jamesplease/react-ui-reference/README.md

 Some common UI elements are quite difficult to implement correctly; one example are modals.
 This repository is a reference implementation of some of these more difficult UI elements.

 This is _not_ a UI component library that you can `npm install` and use in your application.
-They are examples that you can reference for creating _your own_ components.
+Instead, this is a collection of example implementations that you can reference when creating _your own_ components.

 ## Goals